awsdocs/aws-java-developer-guide-v2/doc_source/credentials.rst

 When you initialize a new service client without supplying any arguments, the |sdk-java|
-attempts to find AWS credentials by using the :emphasis:`default credential provider chain` implemented by the :aws-java-class:`DefaultCredentialsProvider <core/auth/DefaultCredentialsProvider>` class.
+attempts to find AWS credentials by using the :emphasis:`default credential provider chain` implemented by the :aws-java-class:`DefaultCredentialsProvider <auth/credentials/DefaultCredentialsProvider>` class.
 The default credential provider chain looks for credentials in this order:

-#. **Java system properties** |ndash| :code:`aws.accessKeyId` and :code:`aws.secretKey`.
+#. **Java system properties** |ndash| :code:`aws.accessKeyId` and :code:`aws.secretAccessKey`.
-   The |sdk-java| uses the :aws-java-class:`SystemPropertyCredentialsProvider <core/auth/SystemPropertyCredentialsProvider>`
+   The |sdk-java| uses the :aws-java-class:`SystemPropertyCredentialsProvider <auth/credentials/SystemPropertyCredentialsProvider>`
    to load these credentials.

 #. **Environment variables** |ndash| :envvar:`AWS_ACCESS_KEY_ID` and :envvar:`AWS_SECRET_ACCESS_KEY`.
-   The |sdk-java| uses the :aws-java-class:`EnvironmentVariableCredentialsProvider <core/auth/EnvironmentVariableCredentialsProvider>`
+   The |sdk-java| uses the :aws-java-class:`EnvironmentVariableCredentialsProvider <auth/credentials/EnvironmentVariableCredentialsProvider>`
    class to load these credentials.

 #. **The default credential profiles file** |ndash| typically located at :file:`~/.aws/credentials`
    (location can vary per platform), and shared by many of the AWS SDKs and by the AWS CLI.
 The
-   |sdk-java| uses the :aws-java-class:`ProfileCredentialsProvider <core/auth/ProfileCredentialsProvider>` to load these credentials.
+   |sdk-java| uses the :aws-java-class:`ProfileCredentialsProvider <auth/credentials/ProfileCredentialsProvider>` to load these credentials.

    You can create a credentials file by using the :code:`aws configure` command provided by the AWS CLI.
 Or you can create it by editing the file with a text editor.
 For information about the